-Tridentine Community News

-May 8, 2011

 The Sabbatine Privilege

-Following up on our recent series of columns on the Divine Office, today we examine the associated Sabbatine Privilege, an opportunity of great grace given to us by our Blessed Mother.
+While we are on the subject of the Brown Scapular, it is appropriate to examine the associated Sabbatine Privilege, an opportunity of great grace given to us by our Blessed Mother.

 Originally the second part of Our Lady's [Brown] Scapular Promise, the Sabbatine Privilege was approved by Pope John XXII in 1322 and confirmed by several subsequent popes.
 The Carmelite order, which has always promoted and been associated with the Brown Scapular devotion, has also historically striven to make known the Sabbatine Privilege.

 The Sabbatine Privilege is a promise by our Blessed Mother that she would liberate from Purgatory, on the Saturday after their death, those souls who met the following conditions during their lives on earth.
 "Sabbatine" is an adjective deriving from Sábbato, the Latin word for Saturday.

 The conditions are: